 The Hypothesis LMS app has been integrated with Moodle’s Grades, making it easier to assess student annotations.
-The integration singles out each student’s contributions to a conversation on a document and enables instructors to enter a grade and written feedback for an annotated reading assignment.
+The integration singles out each student’s contributions to a conversation on a document and enables instructors to enter a grade for an annotated reading assignment.

 1. Make sure your assignment can accept grades from Hypothesis

 When creating the assignment, make sure “Accept grades from the tool” is checked off under Privacy.

 Then, under Grade, make sure your Type is set to “Point”.

 Your Maximum grade can be any number, though in the Hypothesis grading panel you’ll give each student a score out of 10 points.
 This score is a percentage which is then applied to the Maximum grade.
 For example, if you set Maximum grade to 20 points, and you gave a student a 7/10 in the Hypothesis grading panel, the student’s final grade would be 14 points (because 70% of 20 is 14).

 When you launch the assignment, you will see the grading toolbar at the top of the screen: